- Lay bacon strips on a parchment-lined baking sheet and place in a cold oven.

 - Turn oven to 400 degrees and cook bacon for 20 to 25 minutes or until lightly browned, but not crisp.

 - While bacon is cooking, brew the tea.

 - Once finished, remove bacon from the oven and roughly chop, saving some bacon grease.

-In a cast iron skillet on medium heat, place about two tablespoons of bacon grease and fry the diced onion and garlic on medium heat.
+- In a cast iron skillet, place two tablespoons of bacon grease and fry the diced onion and garlic on medium heat.

-- Cool for about 15-20 minutes and then place in a food processor.
-Quickly pulse to chop, but be sure to leave some texture to the jam.
+- Cool for about 15 to 20 minutes and then place in a food processor.
+Quickly pulse to chop, leaving some texture to the jam.

-Use your bacon jam as a spread on crostini appetizers (topped with anything), sandwiches, or of course, biscuits.
+- Use your bacon jam as a spread on crostini appetizers (topped with anything), sandwiches, or of course, biscuits.

 - Will keep in refrigeration for up to two weeks.